Home

 Candida is a natural yeast our body creates to feed off of any excess sugar we have in our bloodstream.

 It's a natural function that serves a useful purpose, but some people get swarmed by it.
-The reason is because there's too much sugar trapped in their bloodstream, but not, as might seem logical, because they're eating too much fruit.
+The reason is because there's too much sugar trapped in their bloodstream, but not, as might seem logical, because they're eating too much sugar.

 The solution lies in addressing the reason why the sugar is trapped in the blood stream- the high levels of fat in the diet.
 When fat is present, it lines the intestinal walls, blocking sugar's uptake into the blood stream, and then it uptake into the cells.